kingnaddy/kingnaddy/README.md

-# Hello There, I'm Noble! 👑
+# 👋Hello There, I'm Noble!
 <img align='right' src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExemh6bGZoaTQ4dzZkaTNlYzdtMTQ2bm1zOWx0dzRocjdocGJkYmZ5aSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/ZS57kdXudVqsDX0TLH/giphy.gif" width="230">

 Welcome to my Profile!
 I'm currently a Computer Science major at Howard University, passionate about building tech that drives real-world impact—especially through AI, software engineering, and data systems.

 💡 I love experimenting with projects that are both meaningful and fun.
-Right now, I’m currently learning C++ and Java so I can continue to explore more things.
+Right now, I’m learning C++ and Java so I can continue to explore more things.
 Whether it's coding voice cloning experiments, designing IoT-powered infrastructure, or creating mobile apps that connect communities—I'm all about turning ideas into reality.
+Currently, I'm focusing on building machine learning models and diving deeper into data science.
+I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals- got any leads?
+Let me know!

 ### Things I code with
 ![Python](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&color=3776AB)